Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 same number means it will be evaluated left-to-right.

-## Modules and Libraries and Code Files
+## Modules, Libraries, and Code Files

 Horse64 allows specifying larger programs in multiple code files, organized as modules.
 This section specifies how code files must